Back to All Events

 Slow Private by Emiko Artemis

-Slow private is a durational art performance that explores what it is to be living in a world of constant technology and always "on".
+Slow Private is a durational art performance that explores what it is to be living in a world of constant technology and always "on".
 Where does our public life end and our private life start and is it all for sale?

 Emiko Artemis is a contemporary multidisciplinary artist who explores in their practice the contemporary experience of self.
 Using movement and working with temporality and embracing a love of costume and props, they have been working in the space of contemporary art practice for a number of years.
 Emiko is queer and non-binary and their experience of living with disability and inhabiting the outer space of minorities informs their practice, as does a love for nature, a wonder of technology and an obsession with reading.
 They may also corner you to share photos of their pet dog.